jsurrea/PicScape/README.md

 ### VM configuration

-Follow the deployment installation guide [here](deployment.md) for complete instructions on setting up the proyect in a virtual machine on a cloud provider.
+Follow the deployment installation guide [here](deployment.md) for complete instructions on setting up the proyect on a Linux VPS with a cloud provider.
 Learn how to configure a PostgreSQL database, a NGINX web server and to run the Django project with Gunicorn.

 ### Prerequisites